eclipse-tractusx/item-relationship-service/docs/adminguide.md

     datareference:
       storage:
         duration: PT1H # Time after which stored data references will be cleaned up, ISO 8601 Duration
+        useRedis: false # Whether to use a Redis cache or in-memory cache
     orchestration:
       thread-pool-size: 5 # Thread pool size for maximum parallel negotiations